jamie/blog.tracefunc.com/src/notes/Sustainable Web Development with Ruby on Rails.md

 - Only put helpers in `ApplicationHelper` -- it winds up all in a global namespace anyway so splitting helpers per controller is lying to yourself.

 - Build a component library with previews/demos to document your design system -- I'm still not sure if it's worthwhile to go all-in on ViewComponent, but just making note that [doing this is supported natively there](https://viewcomponent.org/guide/previews.html).

+- Javascript is notorious for high churn in dependencies, be deliberate about what you take on.

+## Ch.13-17 Models, Database, and Business Logic

+Describes an architecture separate from my usual experience with Rails:

+- ActiveRecord models consist of validations, non-business-related finder scopes, and simple derived data readers (eg, `def fullname; "#{firstname} #{lastname}"; end`).
+- ActiveModel included in other classes provides domain objects usable by restful resources without requiring them to be backed by the database.

 ...